scottyschup/ruby-curriculum/w1d5/intro-algorithms.md

   the search.
 Write this recursively.
     * First, check the value at this node.
 If a node's value matches the target value, return the node.
-    * Next, recursively check left node.
+    * Next, check the value of the first child node.
-    * Next, recursively check the right node.
+    * Next, check the value of the second child node.
+    * Continue checking all the nodes.
 * Write a method `bfs` to implement breadth first search.
     * You will use a local `Array` variable to implement this.
     * First, insert the current node (`self`) into the array.